caetanominuzzo/instruction-induction-optimization/README.md

 ## <a  id="contributing"></a>Contributing

-If you would like to contribute to this project, feel free to submit a pull request or open an issue with your suggestions and bug reports.
+To contribute to this project, submit a pull request or open an issue with your suggestions and bug reports.

 ## <a  id="included-datasets"></a>Included Datasets

-This repository includes three example datasets:
+The repository contains three example datasets:

 1. `dataset-example-multiply-by-two.json` - A dataset containing input/output pairs for multiplying by two.
 2. `dataset-example-fibonacci-sequence.json` - A dataset containing input/output pairs for the Fibonacci sequence.